 When we returned to the ranch I dismounted but got my foot caught in the stirrup.
 I fell to the ground and quickly looked around to see if anyone saw that – thankfully no one saw this idiot trying to dismount.
 I quickly got up and brushed off my backside before Roger rode into the stable area.

-On another ride Roger issued one of his commands to Boncat, his magnificent chestnut colored horse.
+Boncat is Roger’s magnificent chestnut-colored horse.
+He is a bit ornery and will even bite if you don’t show him who’s boss.
+On another ride, Roger issued one of his commands to Boncat.
 The subtle command sounded like “fsht” and is a request to pick up speed.
 Well, Little Guy heard it too, and that was all he needed.
 He took off into a canter that took me by surprise.
 Thankfully he is also a very good horse and even with my limited knowledge of what to do he stopped for me not too far down the road.

 We found this place through WorkAway.com.
-Constant travel can be exhausting so we enjoy finding places to stay put for a few weeks every once in a while.
-A place to unpack the backpacks completely and stretch out a little.
+Constant travel can be exhausting so we enjoy finding places to stay put for a few weeks every once in a while, a place to unload the backpacks completely and stretch out a little.
 This workaway is just that.
-In exchange for cooking and a few chores around the home we have room and board and it is a beautiful place to stay.
+In exchange for cooking and a few chores around the home, we have room and board and it is a beautiful place to stay.

 Retired from Corporate America at the age of 43 along with her husband Trinity.
 In 2016 they sold their home to begin a nomadic life of slow travel.
 Bonnie writes of their experience on the road in each country.
 Subscribe to follow her stories here.